MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms.md

 - If possible, avoid moving controls to a different location on the same tab when you upgrade a form.
 A common user customization is moving controls on the form to a different location.
 If you change the location of a control in a new version of the form, there's a risk that the new control location could overlap with a control that the user has relocated.

 - If possible, avoid moving controls between tabs when you're designing an update to an existing form.
-Controls are identified both by name and by the tab on which they are located.
+Controls are identified both by name and by the tab on which they're located.
 Moving a control from one tab to another in a new version of the form can break customizations that the user makes to that control, because the customizations will fail to identify the target control.

 - When the update to a form includes new controls, consider adding the new controls to a new tab.
 That is the safest way to avoid interfering with any user customizations to the existing tabs and controls.